Commitment to the mitigation of health care disparities

-Dr. Amanda Calhoun participated in an education mission to Haiti with Midwives for Haiti.
+Dr. Amanda Williams participated in an education mission to Haiti with Midwives for Haiti.
 She and two Labor and Delivery nurses went to teach students in Midwifery and thoroughly enjoyed the experience.
-Dr. Calhoun and Dr. Minikel regularly participate in the annual “Doctors On Board Program” along with available residents (see details above).
+Dr. Williams and Dr. Minikel regularly participate in the annual “Doctors On Board Program” along with available residents (see details above).
+Dr. Williams Mentorship

 Dr. Juan Guerra is the founder of Kaiser Permanente’s Salud en Espanol Module, a multi-specialty clinic for our Latino members.
 He also co-founded the UCSF-Kaiser Permanente Undergraduate Research Internship (URI) which provides under-represented minority premedical students a way to navigate the road to medical school.